- About Us

 The Keene Amateur Astronomers Club is a group of people whose goal is the enhancement of Amateur Astronomy by fellowship, sharing knowledge and enjoyment of the hobby.
-The KAA Club provides outreach programs when asked and holds monthly viewing sessions at our own observatory.
+The KAA Club provides outreach programs paticularly with the Keene public library and holds monthly viewing sessions at our own observatory.
 Regular monthly club meetings are held at the Keene State college.
 Anyone interested is invited to attend.

 Our membership is open to students, parents, beginners, backyard amateurs and also experienced professionals.
 And we provide opportunities for our members to grow in one of the greatest hobbies in this world or any other!

 Founded in 1957, our club has a long and distinguished history.
-We are also members of the Astronomical League.
-And we actively participate in the annual Stellafane Convention which is consistently rated as one of America’s top Star Parties!
+We are also members of the Astronomical League and participate in the annual Stellafane Convention which is consistently rated as one of America’s top Star Parties.

-The June 2013 business meeting will take place on Friday the 21th at 7:00pm at the club's Sullivan Observatory.
+The December 2013 business meeting will take place on Friday the 6th at 7:00pm at Bruce Norlund's home in Keene.
 Observing, weather permitting, will occur following the meeting at the club's Observatory.